Skip to content

 Documents can be uploaded directly from the Document Processor page.
 Click the "Choose Files" button to browse for a file or files on your computer, select them, and click "Upload".
 The document will be added to the bottom of your stack in a first in first out order.
 This ensures that you are always defaulted to processing the oldest documents first; although, you can select any document from your "stack" that you wish to process.

-If you click this checkbox when you are importing documents, we'll do a little bit of work to automatically extract some useful data.
+If you click this checkbox when you are uploading documents, we'll do a little bit of work to automatically extract some useful data that can later be used to match the document to the shipment.
 This data will appear in the "Extracted Data" card (above the Document Data completion wizard) in the top right corner of the page.
 The data badges have a click-and-drag functionality that makes them easy to use when processing the document.

 • Viewing Multiple Pages